kdwils/blog/content/posts/selfhosting-bluesky-pds.md

 +++
 author = "Kyle Wilson"
-title = "Self hosting the bluesky PDS on Kuberentes" date = "2024-11-18" description = "self hosting the bluesky official PDS server on kubernetes and configuring a custom handle" summary = "self hosting the bluesky official PDS server on kubernetes and configuring a custom handle"
+title = "Self hosting the Bluesky PDS on Kubernetes" date = "2024-11-18" description = "self hosting the bluesky official PDS server on kubernetes and configuring a custom handle" summary = "self hosting the bluesky official PDS server on kubernetes and configuring a custom handle"